-Here are a few fun things to do together while you’re in quarantine.
+Here are a few fun things for couples to do together while in quarantine.

 Binge-watch a show

-Now is the time to indulge, guilt-free, in hours of endless content.
+Now is the time to indulge, guilt-free, in hours of endless binge-watching of content on streaming services.
 Netflix, Prime, Disney Plus… go for it.
 Pick the longest-running series out there and enjoy every minute of it.

 Have you seen every Hitchcock film?
 Probably not.
 Pick your favourite director or actor and make a point of watching each and every one of their films, or catch up on some classics to buff up your film theory knowledge together.